tdannecy/tdannecy.github.io/_posts/2016-11-01-redacting-many-Microsoft-Word-files.md

 published: true
 ---

 Recently, my organization was cleaning out their files on SharePoint and moving them to be archived.
-The main concern with this was privacy as many of the documents in the collecion have sensitive information.
+The main concern with this was privacy as many of the documents in the collection have sensitive information.
 All of these files were stored in SharePoint, making it really difficult to work with them (download, edit, save, upload, repeat).

 So, here's what I did to redact the 30,000 files.
 I'm using Windows 7 and the most up to date software as of 2016.